segmentio/segment-docs/src/connections/sources/catalog/libraries/server/php/quickstart.md

 With that call on the page, you're now successfully identifying every user that visits your site.

 If you only want to use a basic CRM set up, you can stop here.
-Just enable Salesforce, Intercom, or any other CRM system from your Segment workspace, and Segment starts sending all of your user data to it!
+Just enable Salesforce, Intercom, or any other CRM system from your Segment workspace, and Segment starts sending all of your user data to it.

-Of course, lots of analytics tools record more than just _identities_... they record the actions each user performs too!
+Of course, lots of analytics tools record more than just _identities_... they record the actions each user performs too.
 If you're looking for a complete event tracking analytics setup, keep reading...

 ## Step 4: Track Actions